 Transferring files

-Computational workflows often require files on Roar, archival storage, OneDrive, or your laptop or desktop machine to be transferred -- copied from one place to another.
+Computational workflows often require files on Roar, archive storage, OneDrive, or your laptop or desktop machine to be transferred -- copied from one place to another.

 (Transfer rates may be slower, if limited by intervening network or storage speeds.)